Prohibited Discrimination, Harassment, and Retaliation Policy

 The College discourages consensual intimate, amorous, or sexual relationships between students and staff and prohibits such relationships whenever a staff member assigned to an instructional, research, administrative, or other College employment responsibility is involved in a relationship with a student whom he or she supervises or evaluates or over whom he or she exercises authority.

 The College discourages consensual intimate, amorous, or sexual relationships between students and faculty.
 A sexual relationship between a faculty member and a student for whom the faculty member has, or should reasonably expect to have, academic responsibility entails a conflict of interest and, therefore, a breach of professional integrity.
 Accordingly, such relationships are prohibited even if consensual.
-Academic responsibility includes responsibility for teaching, advising, evaluating, or supervising a student in any aspect of the College’s academic programs or the academic programs of other institutions of the Claremont University Consortium.
+Academic responsibility includes responsibility for teaching, advising, evaluating, or supervising a student in any aspect of the College’s academic programs or the academic programs of other institutions that comprise the Claremont Colleges.

 XI.
 ADDITIONAL RECOURSE

 Discrimination, harassment and retaliation are violations of federal and state law.
 This policy is intended to supplement and not replace such laws.
 Whether or not the internal complaint procedures described in this policy are utilized, a College employee who believes that he or she is the victim of discrimination, harassment, or retaliation may file a complaint with the California Department of Fair Employment and Housing, or with the United States Equal Employment Opportunity Commission.
 In addition, students and/or employees may file a complaint with the Office of Civil Rights, United States Department of Education.

 Persons who believe they are victims of discrimination, harassment, or other behavior prohibited by this Policy should be aware that both state and federal law impose time deadlines for the filing of complaints, and that the use of the internal complaint procedures described in this policy will not change such filing deadlines.

 In connection with claims involving sexual misconduct, other forms of recourse are available which are described in detail in the College’s Sexual Misconduct & Complaint Resolution Policy.

 XII.
 POLICY DISSEMINATION